themexpert/digicom/README.md

 * A command line environment.
 Using Bash under Linux / Mac OS X works best.
 On Windows you will need to run most tools through an elevated privileges (administrator) command prompt on an NTFS filesystem due to the use of symlinks.
 * A PHP CLI binary in your path
 * Command line Git executables
-* PEAR and Phing installed, with VersionControl_SVN PEAR packages installed
+* Phing - PHP Archive(phar) is inside the build dir.

 ### Build Installable `zip`